halfpintutopia/magic-forest-trail/README.md

 * Schools

 ---
+* ## User stories
+* Client Goals
+    * Create content that is child appropriate
+    * Create content for adults or parents with children
+    * Provide easy access to routes
+        * Show terrain (whether steep or steady climbs)
+        * Show distances
+        * Show approximate times to hike
+        * Show difficulty level
+    * Provide details of how to get to Braunwald by car or train
+    * Provide a form
+        * For people to book family passes in advance
+        * To ask questions about the trail
+        * To ask about other activities in the area
+    * Provide a platform that boosts in tourism in the area
 * First Time Visitor Goals
     * Find information about the trails
     * Find the out how to get to the start of the trails